riseuplabs/crabgrass-core/test/README.md

 the feature.
 They should run one http request and make assertions on the response.
 Please don't run multiple requests from the same test but split the test in separate ones.
-If you need to create some data structures either use fixtures or FactoryGirl or call functions on the models themselves.
+If you need to create some data structures either use fixtures or FactoryBot or call functions on the models themselves.

 Try to avoid complex controllers so that you can still cover the main